Prismacolor/dragon_redeaux/README.md

-TO do
-6. refine readme
-7. take one last stab at data issue: start with common welsh
-8. final test of docker file

 # Model Training and Prediction API

 A complete machine learning pipeline for generating synthetic data, training multiple model types, and serving predictions via a Flask API.